This post includes affiliate links.

 In order to make the wreath, first you will need to create a long chain using the loop yarn.
 So pick up one color and pull one loop through the next loop and then that one through the next loop until you have about 6 yards of a long chain.
 Then create a second 6 yard chain with the other color.

 After that hot glue the 2 chains right next to each other to the wreath and then start wrapping the chain around the wreath.
 I did not hot glue each part, but rather just glued the beginning and end to the wreath to hold it all in place.

-I then created 2 more chains, each in one of the just used colors, that are each 12 inches long.
+Secondly, I created 2 more chains, each in one of the just used colors, that are each 12 inches long.
 I twisted the 2 chains and then hot glued both ends together and glued it to one side of the wreath.
 That created the loop to be able to hang the wreath to the hanger.

 In order to create the bow for my loop yarn wreath, I simply made it a rectangle with the green yarn using the loop yarn.
 Count out 60 loops and then create 3 rows in total, plus one row of fastening off.
 If you do not know how to use the loop yarn to create a rectangle, check out my video tutorial for a Loop Yarn Scarf where I teach you how to do that.

 Then make a small chain that is about 6 inches long, using the same color.
 Then fold the rectangle to make it look like a bow and use the small 6-inch chain to create the bow.
 If you have never made a bow like this before, check out my video tutorial here which teaches you how to make a bow (not with the loop yarn).